Time of Christ's burial

 • 10.
 Bringing the prepared body to the tomb.
 5:00 AM

-John 19:41-42 Incidentally at the place where he was crucified there was a garden, and in the garden, a new memorial tomb in which no-one had ever yet been laid.
-There therefore through the preparation of the Jews, because near was the memorial tomb, they put the Jesus.
+John 19:41-42 Incidentally at the place where he was crucified there was a garden, and in the garden, a new tomb in which no-one had ever yet been laid.
+There therefore through the preparation of the Jews, because near was the tomb, they put the Jesus.

 The whole burial took place "through" the time of preparation for the Passover Feast of Nisan 15.
 While our Passover Yeshua was being buried, the traditional Jews were doing all their preparations for their Seder meal that night as the Feast of Passover was about to begin in the morning.

 • 11.
-Rolling the stone over the entrance of the tomb 5:45 AM
+Rolling the stone over the entrance of the tomb 5:30 AM

-Mark 15:46-47 and he [Joseph] rolled a stone up to the door of the memorial tomb.
+Mark 15:46-47 and he [Joseph] rolled a stone up to the door of the tomb.
 But Mary Magdalene and Mary the [mother] of Joses were viewing where he had been laid.

-Matthew 27:60-61 and after rolling a big stone to the door of the memorial tomb, he [Joseph] left, but Mary Magdalene and the other Mary continued there, sitting before the grave.
+Matthew 27:60-61 and after rolling a big stone to the door of the tomb, he [Joseph] left, but Mary Magdalene and the other Mary continued there, sitting before the grave.

 Christ's Tomb